Tommy-Lim/travel-planner/README.md

 ## Why?

-While prospecting multiple cities for a winter getaway, I found myself collecting an overwhelming number of tabs to compare current and historical weather, and flight cost info.
+While prospecting multiple cities for a winter getaway, I found myself collecting an overwhelming number of tabs to compare current and historical weather, and flight cost info (flight feature in progress).

 Many sites and apps offer the ability to view weekly or 10-day forecasts for multiple cities, but none offered the ability to also compare historical averages over a period (what you might really want if looking for a vacation).